-LEVEL 2 - RESTART COMPETITION
+LEVEL 2

-- Risk assessment completed and logged (see Appendix 6) - Social distancing rules relaxed, and public gathering numbers increased by the government - Currently social distancing guidelines stipulate 2m distance between individuals with occasional movement within that.
-We would strongly advise the 2m rule is maintained wherever possible and that the training sessions reflect this. - · Follow screening and hygiene guidance set out in this document - Full team training allowed with up to 30 people per court (including coaches, players, support staff and officials) - · Ideally continue to work in small groups (bubbles) at training, with that group staying together during the sessions to reduce infection risk - Parents or guardians at training may have to be asked to wait outside if the numbers within the venue are not able to be sustained for reasonable social distancing reasons or the risk assessment deems that it is not in the interest of the safety of individuals to allow such numbers to remain within the venue - · No spectators allowed for competitive fixtures - · Indoor and outdoor courts available - · Training outside is preferable
+- Outdoor Drills, skills & team training & competitions Max.
+30 per court, including coaches, players, support staff and officials - Indoor Drills, skills & team training Bubbles of 15, max.
+30 per court, including coaches, players, support staff and officials.
+No competition. - Coaching staff should remain socially distanced at 2m+ and wear face coverings throughout the sessions but can move between the bubbles if distanced. - Risk assessment completed and logged (see Appendix 6) - Currently social distancing guidelines stipulate 2m distance between individuals with occasional movement within that.
+We would strongly advise the 2m rule is maintained wherever possible and that the training sessions reflect this. - · Follow screening and hygiene guidance set out in this document - Parents or guardians at training may have to be asked to wait outside if the numbers within the venue are not able to be sustained for reasonable social distancing reasons or the risk assessment deems that it is not in the interest of the safety of individuals to allow such numbers to remain within the venue - No spectators allowed for competitive fixtures

-- All high contact areas to be wiped down after session (benches, chairs, door handles, strength and conditioning equipment, tables etc) - Competitive games can commence dependant on the latest government guidance and within public gathering limits and when Basketball England allow it.
-See Appendix 9 for more guidance. - Competition rules will require teams to adhere to the social distancing and hygiene guidance set out in this document - Travel should be minimised, carpooling isnt permitted and you should avoid public transport where able.
-If having to carpool, make sure: - Conduct screening prior to getting into the vehicle.
-If no thermometer available, ask screening questions from Appendix 3 - · Share the transport with the same people each time - · Keep to small groups of people at any one time
+- All high contact areas to be wiped down after session (benches, chairs, door handles, strength and conditioning equipment, tables etc) - Competitive games can commence oudoors.
+See Appendix 9 for more guidance. - Competition rules will require teams to adhere to the social distancing and hygiene guidance set out in this document - Travel should be minimised, carpooling isnt permitted and you should avoid public transport where able - Basketball England are advocating a full Six Week Pre-Season Guidance prior to commencing any competitions.
+This is to mitigate a spike in loading and injury rate.
+Please follow BE Athletic Development Programme to help all members reduce the injury rate once basketball commences.